wbamberg/idl-reference/docs/nsIDOMTCPSocket.md

 Listen on a port

-@param localPort The port of the server socket.
-Pass -1 to indicate no preference,
-                 and a port will be selected automatically.
-@param options An object specifying one or more parameters which
-               determine the details of the socket.

        binaryType: "arraybuffer" to use ArrayBuffer
          instances in the ondata callback and as the argument
          to send.
 Defaults to "string", to use JavaScript strings.
-@param backlog The maximum length the queue of pending connections may grow to.
-               This parameter may be silently limited by the operating system.
-               Pass -1 to use the default value.

-@return The new TCPServerSocket instance.

 #### Parameters ####